-The Little Conestoga Watershed Alliance (LCWA) is a non-profit Pennsylvania organization, founded in October 2000.
+The Little Conestoga Watershed Alliance (LCWA) is a non-profit Pennsylvania organization, founded in October of 2000.
 We are a group of citizens, businesses, non-profit conservation organizations, academic institutions, and local, state and federal government representatives that have joined together and are committed to a common purpose.

 Through grants and volunteers, the LCWA has become a reality.
 We have several sites around Lancaster in different stages of restoration and have proposals for many more.
 Our goals are to enhance the watershed for its citizens and environment.
 We will do this through education, volunteer action, and cooperation with local citizens, governments and corporations, in order to achieve a healthy watershed.